How to Experience God’s Blessings

 Peter now understood the plan, but before he could experience the blessing, he needed to take action.
 And this is where many of us fail to receive what God wants to give us.
 We receive the dream or the prophetic word revealing the plan.
 We realize he has provided an opportunity for blessing, but we don’t follow through.
 The instruction Jesus gave Peter was a bit far-fetched.
 He could have chosen not to obey and few people would have blamed him.
 But he exercised his free will, did what the Lord told him to, and he experienced the blessing of God.

-God is not in control of the things that happens to us.
+God is not in control of the things that happen to us.
 If he were, we would not have free will.
-He has plans and he provides opportunities, but we have free will, and many times the exercise of our free will causes us miss out on his blessing.
-If you choose to eat nothing but junk food, you may miss out on his plan to bless you with health.
-If you choose to spend what extra money you have on video games instead of investing it, you may miss out on his desire for you to have a comfortable retirement.
+He has plans, and He provides opportunities.
+But we have free will, and many times the exercise of our free will causes us to miss out on His blessing.
+If you choose to eat nothing but junk food, you may miss out on His plan to bless you with health.
+If you choose to spend what extra money you have on video games instead of investing it, you may miss out on His desire for you to have a comfortable retirement.

-Other people are allowed to exercise their free will against God’s plans for us, and he doesn’t (generally) interfere, lest he remove their free will.
-If someone sues you, it may frustrate his desire to bless you financially.
+Other people are allowed to exercise their free will against God’s plan for us, and He doesn’t (generally) interfere, lest he remove their free will.
+If someone sues you, it may frustrate God’s desire to bless you financially.
 If someone stabs you on the street, it can negate his desire for you to live a long life.
 The unwise or unrighteous exercise of free will is the main way in which we frustrate Gods’ desire to bless us.

-When we are in danger of losing his blessing, he’ll usually send us warnings and instruction.
-But we may not be able to recognize his voice or understand his warnings.
-When we fail to experience his blessings, it is often because we’ve failed to understand his plans or because at some point, we’ve wandered from the path he set before us.
+When we are in danger of losing His blessing, He’ll usually send us a warning and instruction.
+Of course, we may not recognize His voice or understand His warnings.
+When we fail to experience God’s blessing, it is often because we’ve failed to understand His plan or because at some point, we’ve wandered from the path He set before us.